nima-tf/tiles-website/README.md

 - [ ] Setup Dall-E image generation
     - [ ] Page layout
     - [ ] API setup

+### Technical Debt

+- [ ] When on Landing page and already signed in, the sign in/up buttons need to properly disapear
+- [ ] In the Conversation page, the entered question needs proper spacing
+- [ ] In the Conversation page, avatar and text in the conversation cards need proper alignment

 See the [project board](https://github.com/users/nima-tf/projects/2/views/1) for a full list of tasks for known bugs.